Web Scraping in Golang: Complete Guide 2023

 defer file.Close()

-// initializing a file writer
+// initialize a file writer

 writer := csv.NewWriter(file)

-// writing the CSV headers
+// write the CSV headers

 headers := []string{